deepfates/memery/README.md

 The necessary CLIP and torch packages will be installed by pip.
 You might want to make sure you have a sane CUDA environment before and after this step if you're trying to use GPU.
 If you don't have a GPU, `memery` should still work on your CPU.

-If you have any trouble please **open an issue**!
+If you have any trouble please **open an issue on Github**!
 I want to make this package useful for as many people as possible.
 Help me know what's going wrong :)

 `pip install memery`